rogersau/namalskeventssim/README.md

 Where to find
 - The script lives in the repository root as `./eventssim.ps1`.
 Run the command from the repo root (no absolute paths required).
+- Events are now read from `events.json` in the repository root.
+Edit that file to change event names or Chance weights instead of editing the script.

 Quick run
 Open PowerShell in the repository root and run: